MxFxM/TGMB/code/README.md

 Different networks can easily be loaded to quickly compare their results.
 The bees now are assigned an unique id and are tracked over multiple frames.

+## 10 destruction
+Here it is all put together.
+Bees are detected and classified by their health.
+If at least one infested bee was found (or it is in demonstration mode with -d), the bees position is targeted with SALT.
+The System for Advanced Laser Tracking.

 # Helper code
 These are some useful functions or code snippets.